PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 - The power module plugged into Power1/2 does not power the RPi part.
   You can use the additional USB-C Cable from the PM03D power module to the CM4 Slave USB-C port.
 - The Micro-HDMI port is an output port.
-- RPi CM4 boards that do not have Wifi device will not connect automatically.
+- RPi CM4 boards that do not have WiFi device will not connect automatically.
-  In this case you will need to plug it into a router or plug a compatible Wifi dongle into the CM4 Host ports.
+  In this case you will need to plug it into a router or plug a compatible WiFi dongle into the CM4 Host ports.

 ### Flash EMMC